nszandrew/nszandrew/README.md

 Description: All old and new projects.

 ## 🎯 Goals
-- 📈 Secure a Software Engineering position by the end of the year.
+- 📈 Secure a Java Developer position by the end of the year.
 - 🌍 Share knowledge and help others.
 - 📖 Keep learning and growing in the tech industry.

 ## 🌟 Fun Fact
-I can't relax without making money, but I find peace when I start coding or also playing games.
+I study several hours a day, and I know that in the end it will all be worth it